Wasatch Range

-The Wasatch Range (/ˈwɑːsætʃ/ WAH-satch) or Wasatch Mountains is a mountain range in the western United States that runs about 160 mi from the Utah-Idaho border south to central Utah.
+The Wasatch Range (/ˈwɑːsætʃ/ WAH-satch) or Wasatch Mountains is a mountain range in the western United States that runs about 160 mi from the Utah–Idaho border south to central Utah.
 It is the western edge of the greater Rocky Mountains, and the eastern edge of the Great Basin region.
 The northern extension of the Wasatch Range, the Bear River Mountains, extends just into Idaho, constituting all of the Wasatch Range in that state.

-In the language of the native Ute people, Wasatch means "mountain pass" or "low pass over high range."
+In the language of the native Ute people, wasatch means "mountain pass" or "low pass over high range."
 According to William Bright, the mountains were named for a Shoshoni leader who was named with the Shoshoni term wasattsi, meaning "blue heron".
 In 1926, Cecil Alter quoted Henry Gannett from 1902, who said that the word meant "land of many waters," then posited, "the word is a common one among the Shoshones, and is given to a berry basket" carried by women.

 Overview

 Since the earliest days of European settlement, most of Utah's population has chosen to settle along the range's western front, where numerous rivers exit the mountains.
-For early settlers, the mountains were a vital water source, timber, and granite.
+For early settlers, the mountains were a vital source of water, timber, and granite.
 Today, 85% of Utah's population lives within 15 mi of the Wasatch Range, mainly in the valleys just to the west.
-This westside concentration is known as the Wasatch Front and has a population of just over 2,000,000.
+This westside concentration is known as the Wasatch Front and has a population just shy of 3 million.
 Salt Lake City lies between the Wasatch Range and the Great Salt Lake.

 The range's highest point — 11928 ft — is Mount Nebo, a triple peak rising above Nephi, at the southern end of the range.
 In some places the mountains rise steeply from the valley's base elevation of 4330 ft to over 11000 ft.
 Other notable peaks include Mount Timpanogos, a massive peak that looms over northern Utah County and is especially prominent from Pleasant Grove and Orem; Lone Peak, the Twin Peaks, and Mount Olympus, which overlooks the Salt Lake Valley; Francis Peak overlooking both Morgan and Davis counties; and Ben Lomond and Mount Ogden, both towering over Ogden.